Crumb Top Baking

 Pinterest image for tahini brownies.

+Tahini Brownies are super rich, fudgy and decadent with melted dark chocolate, cocoa and tahini, all topped with a creamy chocolate tahini buttercream frosting!
 You might be skeptical about adding tahini to brownies, but I promise these brownies are amazing!
-The tahini enhances the richness of the chocolate and adds a layer of roasted, nutty flavour to these fudgy bars.
+The tahini enhances the richness of the chocolate and adds a layer of roasted, nutty flavor to these fudgy bars.

 Up close view of a brownie on its side showing the fudgy texture.